cjacker/opensource-toolchain-stm32/README.md

   + jump to the main function
 - **A main function**

-There are some baremetal demos in this repo for STMf1/f4/h7, you can take these demos as reference.
+There are some baremetal demos in this repo for stm32f1/f4/h7 (what I have when written this tutorial), you can take these demos as reference.

 ## Official SPL / EVT /DemoSuite

-ST STM32 use the name 'SPL', WCH CH32F use the name 'EVT' and GigaDevice GD32F use the name 'Demo Suite'.
+Part vendors will provide a standard peripherals library for each part model or a part family.
+ST STM32 call it as 'SPL', WCH CH32F call it as 'EVT' and GigaDevice GD32F call it as 'Demo Suite'.
+They all have the similar project structure and organization, all are very similar to STM32 'SPL'.

-**Note:** STM32 official SPLs was deprecated serveral years ago. it's recommend to use Cube/HAL with STM32 instead of SPL.
+**Note:** stm32 'SPL' was deprecated serveral years ago by stm32cube. it's recommend to use Cube/HAL with stm32 instead of 'SPL'.

-Standard Peripherals library covers 3 abstraction levels, and includes:
+Usually, the 'SPL' (or EVT or Demo Suite) contains:

-* A complete register address mapping with all bits, bit fields and registers declared in C. This avoids a cumbersome task and more important, it brings the benefits of a bug free reference mapping file, speeding up the early project phase.
+- A complete register address mapping with all bits, bit fields and registers declared in C.

-* A collection of routines and data structures which covers all peripheral functions (drivers with common API).
-It can directly be used as a reference framework, since it also includes macros for supporting core-related intrinsic features and common constants and data types definition.
+- A collection of routines and data structures which covers all peripheral functions

-* A set of examples covering all available peripherals with template projects for the most common development toolchains.
-With the appropriate hardware evaluation board, this allows to get started with a brand new micro within few hours.
+- A set of examples covering all available peripherals with template projects for the most common development toolchains

-Each driver consists of a set of functions covering all peripheral functionalities.
-The development of each driver is driven by a common API (application programming interface) which standardizes the driver structure, the functions and the parameter names.
-The driver source code is developed in ‘Strict ANSI-C’ (relaxed ANSI-C for projects and example files).
-It is fully documented and is MISRA-C 2004 compliant.
-Writing the whole library in ‘Strict ANSI-C’ makes it independent from the software toolchain.
-Only the start-up files depend on the toolchain.

-All SPL packages can be downloaded from [here](https://www.st.com/en/embedded-software/stm32-standard-peripheral-libraries.html), you may need register an account and login first before download, available SPLs includes:
+All stm32 'SPL' packages can be downloaded from [here](https://www.st.com/en/embedded-software/stm32-standard-peripheral-libraries.html), you may need register an account and login first before download, Available SPLs includes:

 ```
 STSW-STM32048 	STM32F0xx standard peripherals library